An 8 day immersive experience encouraging creativity, leadership and communication.

 Camp is limited to 20 participants.
 No prior experience in film is required, but you must have a passion for filmmaking, a desire to create change and develop your art in a collaborative environment!

 Selected applicants will attend the camp at no charge for activities and accommodation.
 There will be a fee of $100 per camper to help cover food costs.

-Our goal is to align with local groups, organization and communities, in which the short films can be used to help promote, educate and inspire, such as the local south island chapter of the Surf Rider Foundation, the Denman Island Conservation Society, the K'omoks First Nation and the local Denman/Hornby Island kayak and canoe company.
+Our goal is to align with local groups, organization and communities, in which the short films can be used to help promote, educate and inspire, such as the Association for Denman Island Marine Stewards (ADIMS), the local south island chapter of the Surf Rider Foundation, the Denman Island Conservation Society, and the K'omoks First Nation.

 We stand for world peace

 From mentors to chaperones to cooks, the staff are dedicated to making the Eco Dfndrs camp a safe and creative environment.
 Our aim is to make the world a better place, and no better place to do this than Denman Island!

 For more than 30 years Hilary Pryor, President of May Street Productions Ltd and Founder of ETC Society, has written, produced and directed over 300 hours of award-winning broadcast programming – documentaries, children’s series and drama.
 Among other awards, Hilary has received the prestigious Humanitas Prize in Hollywood for writing film and television intended to promote human dignity, meaning, and freedom and The Japan Prize for Innovation in Directing.

 Hilary began her career with ETC Society working with young people to help them create their own films targeting positive change.
 She is excited to get back to her roots!

 Kerriann Cardinal calls Vancouver home but is originally from Fort McMurray Alberta.
 When she isn’t back packing in the mountains or practicing yoga she can be found working on various projects that inspire and create discourse on subjects that are socially relevant, educational and empowering.